ARIJITGUHA1708/Over-The-Air-Update_using_Shorebird/README.md

 Shorebird GitHub: https://github.com/shorebird-dev

-Brief Steps for Building an iOS App in Flutter and Uploading to an Internal Website
+Brief Steps that I used to build my iOS app and upload the .ipa file to my Internal Website

 Step 1: Go to flutter file and then run